jeroensmink98/goscan/README.md

    ./goscan
    ```

 The application will read the `servers.json` file, perform the scan, and display the results in the console with colored output.
 Detailed results will be appended to `scan_results.txt`.

 In Nmap scan results, each port on a host is assigned a status that indicates its accessibility and the presence of services.
-The example provided:

-yaml
-Code kopiëren
-Host: 195.216.246.52
-  Port 22/tcp: filtered (ssh)
-  Port 80/tcp: open (http)
-  Port 443/tcp: open (https)
-Explanation of Port Statuses:

-Open: The port is accessible, and a service is actively listening for connections.
-For instance, Port 80/tcp: open (http) indicates that the HTTP service is running and reachable on port 80.

-Filtered: Nmap cannot determine whether the port is open because packet filtering prevents its probes from reaching the port.
-This often results from firewall rules or network security devices that block the probes.
-In the example, Port 22/tcp: filtered (ssh) suggests that access to the SSH service on port 22 is restricted, likely by a firewall.

 Common Port Statuses Recognized by Nmap: